 Getting there is quite the trek, but having access to Epic Games... games on the Steam Deck is absolutely worth the effort.
 Besides, all it really takes is searching through files and tinkering with Steam settings, which you may well have done before in Windows.
 You don’t need to be a savant of Linux’s more arcane utilities, like the command line interface.

-Of the games I’ve tried, through the Launcher, The Outer Worlds ran flawlessly, so too did Control after a one-time failure to launch.
+Game compatibility, meanwhile, is no more hit-and-miss than it is on native Steam.
+The Outer Worlds ran flawlessly, so too did Control after a one-time failure to launch.
 Both work seamlessly with the Deck controls, and don’t interfere with the quick suspend/resume feature.
 The main compatibility issue will be anti-cheat; Epic have said they’ve no plans to adjust Fortnite’s Easy Anti-Cheat to work on Linux, and getting the Epic Games Launcher to work won’t change that on the user end.
 Unlike Steam, Epic’s app also won’t track which games are and aren’t compatible with the Steam Deck – but for games available from both storefronts, you could always check our regularly updated list of Steam Deck Verified games.
 If Valve has granted a game a Verified rating, it should (in theory) work just as well when running it through the Epic Games Launcher.